MiguelSombrero/cyber-security-base-project/report.md

 ### Steps to fix

-Always validate user-supplied data on server.
+Always validate and sanitize user-supplied data on server.
 When creating Java domain objects, use annotations to specify the constraints of the attributes.
 These annotations can be found from package *javax.validation.constraints*.
 For example, in our applications Post class attributes could be annotated like this

     private LocalDateTime created;